caoimheD/gameofhangman/README.md

 ## Data model

 A class called CategoryChoice was used in this game, which has 3 different instances (one for each category).
-The class has a property of self.category and a method of category_selection, which determines the category to display based on the input of the player.
-It also displays a message on the terminal to confirm this with the player.
+The class has a property of self.category and a methods of display and words. 'display' determines the category to display based on the input of the player and then displays a message to confirm their selection.
+'Words' takes the user category choice and returns a random word from the associated list (for example if category food is selected, a random word from the food list will be returned).

 ## Data validation